Institutional Giving Director

 EXPERIENCES AND SKILLS

-development experience, with at least 3 years of successfully
+experience, with at least five years of successfully soliciting and

 Highly developed written, verbal,